Accident Cessna 525 CitationJet N13FH,

 MSN: 525-0185

-Total:Fatalities: 0 / Occupants: 3
+Fatalities:Fatalities: 0 / Occupants: 3

-Aircraft damage: Substantial
+Aircraft damage: Substantial, written off

-Location:Old Bridge Airport, NJ ( United States of America)
+Location:Old Bridge Airport, NJ - United States of America

-Phase: Landing (LDG)
+Phase: Landing

 Nature:Private

-Departure airport:Georgetown-Sussex County Airport, DE (GED/KGED), United States of America
+Departure airport:Georgetown-Sussex County Airport, DE (GED/KGED)

-Destination airport:Old Bridge Airport, NJ, United States of America
+Destination airport:Old Bridge Airport, NJ

 Narrative: